DecentraLabsCom/Lab-Gateway/README.md

 - The Gateway keeps the public REST/WSS surface, proxy generation, auth and ticketing.
 - The generated `proxy.fmu` contains interface metadata, runtime binaries and reservation-scoped config, never the real model.
 - This repository keeps a local FMU execution path in `fmu-runner` as a permanent dev/test mode.
 That local path is not the intended production topology.

+When Compose is evaluated, `FMU_JWT_AUDIENCE` must be set to the exact public FMU origin (for example `https://gateway.example.edu/fmu`).
+Set `FMU_BACKEND_MODE=station` and the Station internal URL/token when real FMUs must remain on Lab Station; leave the local backend for development and tests.

 ## 🌟 Features